-No matter how fit you think you are or how often you jog – competing in a 26.2 mile race is not something you can just show up and muscle through.
+No matter how fit you think you are or how often you jog – competing in a 26.2-mile race is not something you can just show up and muscle through.
 It requires planning, consistency, and a whole lot of training.

 This is likely not a surprise to those reading this.
 Most anyone who takes their fitness seriously understands that you need to do a bit more than slip on a pair of running shoes and gym shorts in order to successfully complete a race.
-You need a plan, a good deal of willpower, and a even more of training.
+You need a plan, a good deal of willpower, and tons of training.
 But which plan?
 And for how long should you train?
 And what should you eat?
 The answers to these questions are not immediately clear even to experienced runners.
 So to help, we’ve highlighted the basics of how to train for a marathon.
 In this post you’ll find everything from dietary recommendations to running plans, and a list of great gear for marathon running.

 History Of The Marathon